Italia (airship): Crash

 The same tail wind that had helped Italia to the pole now impeded her progress.
 Nobile calculated that the return journey would take 40 hours, and had discussed their options with Malmgren in the hours before their arrival at the pole.
 Nobile considered a trans-polar route to Mackenzie Bay in Canada but, according to Nobile, Malmgren advised a return to Kings Bay, predicting lessening winds on their return trip.
 On the other hand, Malmgren anticipated a head wind all the way if the Canadian route was attempted.
 No doubt the prospect of a forced landing in the Canadian wilderness was unpalatable to both men, as it would mean the end of the expedition.

-Travelling directly south on a heading for Kings Bay, after 24 hours of increasing head winds and thick mist, the Italia was only halfway back to base.
+Travelling directly south on a heading for Kings Bay, after 24 hours of increasing head winds and thick mist, Italia was only halfway back to base.
 The airship struggled to gain ground and break through to the zone of calmer winds which Malmgren predicted was just ahead.
 Ice forming on the propellers was breaking off and tearing holes in the envelope which necessitated constant repairs.
 Engine speed was increased but with little effect, except for a doubling of fuel consumption.
 Dr Běhounek, who was in charge of the compass, started to report variations in course of up to 30 degrees, and the elevator man Cecioni had similar problems maintaining control.
-By 07:30 on 25 May, Nobile, who had been awake for over 48 hours, knew that the situation was critical and Giuseppe Biagi, the wireless operator, sent a message stating if he did not answer a call, there would be a good reason.
+By 07:30 on 25 May, Nobile had been awake for well over 48 hours and knew that the situation was critical.
+Giuseppe Biagi, the wireless operator, sent a message stating if he did not answer a call, there would be a good reason.

 By dead reckoning, Nobile estimated the airship's position to be 100 mi northeast of Moffen Island; instead they were 200 mi east of the island.